bvm-org/bvm/docs/bvm.md

 The object file format is a JSON array, with no encoding of opcodes at
 all: they exist as literal strings.
-This is chosen because of its widespread support in browsers and the ease of compression.
+This is chosen because of its widespread support in browsers and the ease of compression: standard compression techniques are expected to lead to file sizes as small efficient binary object file formats.
+The non-binary format is also in the spirit of the open web and should also lead to a very low curve to creating tool chains and debugging infrastructure.
+The only downside is that it is likely the entire object file will need to be downloaded before decompression and execution can begin.
+If in practise this becomes an issue, this can be revisited.

 The assembly format is plain text, with whitespace-separated tokens.
 The assembly format permits comments.
 The parser currently